MarkPearlCoZa/Blog_General/_posts/2016-08-09-Managing-Humans.md

 layout: post
 title: "Managing Humans, Apress"
 description: "Biting and Humorous Tales of a Software Engineering Manager"
-category: Teams, Managment
+category: Media
-tags: [Buy, Read]
+tags: [Book, Teams]
 ---
 Managing Humans is the upgrade to ["Behind Closed Doors"](http://bookreviews.markpearl.co.za/Behind-Closed-Doors).
 It has some brilliant perspectives and concepts that I think would be relevant to anyone involved in the management aspects of software development.
 While I feel on the whole the book is brilliant, it also has a few rough edges that felt like they were a bad fit.
 In particular, I struggled to get value from two sections "A Nerd in a Cave" and "NADD" which were probably better off being left out.
 With that said, it is a wealth of knowledge written in an easy to congest format.
 This type of book you read once cover to cover, and then periodically come back to as a reference manual every few months.